 The passage begins in the very early morning.
 During the previous evening, Jesus has healed a great number of people and cast out demons, forbidding them even to speak.
 Now, well before the sun is up, He goes out alone to pray.
 Jesus never depends on His own power to heal and subdue demons.
 He constantly prays and submits Himself to His Father's will.

-Another passage read on this day encourages us to pray often, and to help each other be faithful and obedient to God, as Jesus is to His Father: "But exhort one another every day, as long as it is called 'today,' that none of you may be hardened by the deceitfulness of sin.
+Another passage encourages us to pray often, and to help each other be faithful and obedient to God, as Jesus is to His Father: "But exhort one another every day, as long as it is called 'today,' that none of you may be hardened by the deceitfulness of sin.
 For we share in Christ, if only we hold our first confidence firm to the end..."
 (Hebrews 3: 13-14).
 We need to pray constantly and renew our faith and our commitment to it.

 Jesus, in the passage from Mark, is given little time for His private prayers.
 Very soon, Simon Peter and the others "pursue" Him, and find Him.
 Again He is obedient, leaving His remote place to go among the people and preach to them, as He came to do.